 PSP Audioware 2445 EMT Reverb – Crystal Clear

-As always with PSP Audioware products, I’m expecting high quality and attention to detail.
-Leaving any preconceived notions on the device behind I’m keen to give this one a good look over, so let’s get this installed and cranked up.
+As always with PSP Audioware products, I expect high quality and attention to detail.
+Setting aside any preconceptions, I’m excited to dive in and see what this one has to offer.
+Let’s get it installed and cranked up!

 Overview